 The homemade vegan parmesan cheese adds a nutty richness without the dairy, and if you opt for a drizzle of extra-virgin olive oil, you're also getting a dose of healthy fats.
 Fresh garlic and thyme bring in antioxidants and a burst of flavor, making this dish a nutritional slam dunk.

 Now, let's get into the "easy factor."
 This is a one-pot dish, people!
 That means less cleanup and more time to enjoy your meal.
-Cooking the pasta with peas in the same pot not only saves time but also allows the flavors to meld beautifully.
+Cooking the pasta with peas in the same pot saves time and allows the flavors to meld beautifully.

-This pasta e piselli recipe is made with just a few delicious ingredients:
+This pasta is made with just a few delicious ingredients:

 - Gluten-free short pasta: We opt for gluten-free pasta to make this dish accessible to everyone, including those with gluten sensitivities.
 Plus, its short shape perfectly captures the creamy sauce.

 - Frozen peas: A convenient and nutritious option, frozen peas add a pop of color and a dose of plant-based protein to the dish.
 You can also use fresh peas; the key here is to get sweet peas.

 - Onion: The chopped onion serves as the aromatic base, adding depth and sweetness to the overall flavor profile.

 - Fresh garlic: Finely chopped garlic infuses the dish with its pungent aroma and health-boosting properties, like natural antioxidants.

 - Vegetable broth or vegetable bouillon cubes: These add a rich, savory backbone to the pasta and help in cooking it to perfection.